-A “Hit and run” accident is the term used in the UK to describe a type of road traffic accident in which the driver who causes the RTA leaves the accident scene without stopping or providing contact and insurance details.
+A hit and run accident is the term used in the UK to describe a type of road traffic accident in which the driver responsible leaves the accident scene without stopping or providing contact and insurance details.

-The majority of hit and run accidents are not caused intentionally – but a motorist who is uninsured or wishes to escape criminal prosecution for dangerous or careless driving will sometimes seize the moment to make a fast get away.
+The majority of hit and run accidents are not caused intentionally.
+However, a motorist who is uninsured or wishes to escape criminal prosecution for dangerous or careless driving will sometimes seize the moment to make a fast get away.

 Many motorists who leave the scene of an accident will be traced from witnesses who might have spotted the car registration number or from CCTV evidence.

 If a driver is not found he is classed as an ‘untraced driver’ and if a driver is found, but does not have motor insurance he is classed as an uninsured driver.

 The Motor Insurer Bureau (MIB) is charged with making payouts, including compensation, in cases where a driver is uninsured or cannot be found.